GIJack/cloud-image-templates/authenticated-proxy-server/README.md

 Harbor Wave Payload
 ===================
-uses a config with three items: user, pass and port. item and value are seperated with ":"(colon), items are seperated with "="(equal sign). and uses a "#"(pound) for a comment.
+uses a config with three items: user, pass and port. item and value are seperated with "="(colon), items/lines are seperated with ";"(semi-colon) and uses a "#"(pound) for a comment.

 Example
 ```
 harbor-wave spawn --payload "user=jack;pass=mypass12345;port=8888"
 ```

-Example payload file in
+Example using payload file
 ```
-payload_files/proxy_harborwave.payload
+harbor-wave spawn --payload "FILE:payload_files/proxy_harborwave.payload"
 ```

 Defaults